Times Square Theater: Selwyn years

 The Times Square opened on September 30, 1920, with Florence Reed starring in Edgar Selwyn's play The Mirage.
 The production was a relative hit, lasting for 192 performances through March 1921.
 During that play's run, G.K.
 Chesterton spoke on the topic "Shall We Abolish the Inevitable?" at the theater.
-This was followed by the musical comedy The Right Girl, as well as the mhort-lived usical revue The Broadway Whirl.
+This was followed by the musical comedy The Right Girl, as well as the short-lived musical revue The Broadway Whirl.
 The plays The Demi-Virgin, Honors Are Even, and Love Dreams had short runs at the Times Square in late 1921.
 That November, the Clemence Dane play A Bill of Divorcement moved from George M. Cohan's Theatre to the Times Square; it was one of the first hits that featured actress Katharine Cornell.
 The theater also hosted recitals by actress Ruth Draper, who continued her performances there for several years.
 In 1922, the Times Square hosted plays such as The Charlatan, as well as The Exciters with Tallulah Bankhead.

 The Fool, by Channing Pollock, opened in October 1922 and ran for over 200 performances through the next year.
 As an experiment, the Selwyn brothers brought over several visiting companies in mid-1923 to perform The Fool in place of the usual actors.
 Each company performed for three days before being performing the production at other theaters.
 The play Helen of Troy, New York, transferred from the Selwyn Theatre in October 1923; this was followed in December by Pelléas and Mélisande with Jane Cowl, which flopped after 13 performances.
 During early 1924, André Charlot presented his eponymous musical revue, featuring Gertrude Lawrence, Beatrice Lillie, and Jack Buchanan.
 Charlot's revue transferred to the Selwyn Theatre in April 1924, swapping houses with the musical Battling Buttler.
 The theater also hosted a dance recital by Albertina Rasch in May 1924, though the Sabbath Committee ruled that the recital could not be staged on Sundays.
 That September, the theater hosted Jerome Kern and Howard Dietz's musical Dear Sir, featuring Oscar Shaw and Walter Catlett.
 It was followed in November by Clifford Grey, Clare Kummer, and Sigmund Romberg's musical Annie Dear, which featured Billie Burke.